christianalfoni/impact/docs/giving-up-react.md

   return <HelloWorld message="This is Vue" />;
 }
 ```

-Again there is no difference from what we do in React.

 Now let us look at the final core mechanic, children.
 So in React we use `props.children`, but Vue has a different approach, called `slots`.